-Further symptoms include pain after physical activity, heel pain that is tender to the touch, pain while flexing the foot, or pretty much anything else that will put tension pressure through your plantar facia.
+Further symptoms include pain after physical activity, heel pain that is tender to the touch, pain while flexing the foot, or pretty much anything else that will put tension pressure through your foot.

-As far as treatment goes, the most effective combination would be rest and treating the area with ice, elevation, soft stretching and massages with some foot rollers, and compression material.
+As far as treatment goes, the most effective for it is a combination would be rest and treating the area with ice, elevation, soft stretching and massages with some foot rollers, and compression material.

 However, most runners do not want to stop running, so decreasing activity loads, changing into new shoes, and getting some supportive insoles can help decrease pain while still at least training a little bit.

-Some doctors also recommend taking some over the counter anti-inflammatory medications like ibuprofen to help decrease inflammation in the afflicted area.
-Generally, most cases will solve themselves following the old adage of RICE (Rest, Ice, Compression, Elevation).
+Some doctors also recommend taking some over-the-counter anti-inflammatory medications like ibuprofen to help decrease inflammation in the afflicted area and relieve pain.
+Generally, most cases of plantar fascia will solve themselves following the old adage of RICE (Rest, Ice, Compression, Elevation).